SymSoftSolutions/CWS-Prototype/docs/sprint_0/process/readme.md

 For templating we use handlebarsjs as it provides the right balance between its syntax, logic primitives, and ease of use.
 Handlebar's strength comes from how its limited looping and primitives force onto developers the best practice of minimizing logic in views when possible.

 Knex.js is an SQL query builder for many SQL databases.
 It is designed to be flexible, and portable, and provides a full featured query and schema builder.
-Knex.js provides us the flexibility to iterate in a fast Agile Development model, while still providing clean and a maintainable API for long term maintenance.
+Knex.js provides us the flexibility to iterate in an Agile Development model, while still providing clean and a maintainable API for long term maintenance.

-**Databases**
+**Data Persistence**

 We utilize the enterprise class database, PostgreSQL for our data persistence needs.
 Being a battle tested object-relational database, Postgres provides the data integrity features required for any reliable system.
 With geospatial features and native JSON and binary JSON columns, Postgres has excellent support for marshalling user configuration and other objects between our applications components.